Explore our article library of tips and how-tos.

 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

 Interior Design & Decor

-A great way to add that pop of wow to your home’s decor is to start with an accent wall.
+At Pat Noble Lumber, we believe that a great way to add that pop of wow to your home’s decor is to start with an accent wall.
 An accent wall is a relatively simple and budget-friendly way to make a major impact on the decor of any room.
 If you’ve never created an accent wall before, it can be a bit intimidating.
 To help, here are five tips to get started.

 Tip #1: Don’t be shy.
 An accent wall is exactly the right spot to go big and bold.

 Tip #2: Think outside the box.
 Paint is a great place to start, but don’t limit yourself to painting only.
 For more great accent wall ideas, see below.

 Tip #3: Do consider an accent wall even if you’re keeping the overall decor in a room very neutral.
 Accent walls can work very well in neutral, muted spaces, as well as big, bold and bright rooms.